openAIP/airspace-converter/README.md

 # data-converter
-Toolset to convert to several formats.
+Toolset of PHP scripts to convert to several formats.